 To that point, employee feedback systems require a specific approach in order for the people data they generate to create effective guidelines and courses of action.
 Towards the top of the list of specific approaches is the need to infuse feedback platforms with anonymity in order to maximize engagement and the overall effectiveness of such measures.
-As innovators in the space, Hyphen has isolated six specific reasons why anonymous employee feedback helps improve feedback and in turn, employee engagement.
+As innovators in the space, Betterworks Engage has isolated six specific reasons why anonymous employee feedback helps improve feedback and in turn, employee engagement.

 Anonymity Fosters Honesty

 While not particularly earth-shattering, it’s important to remember human nature when deploying a new or revamped feedback program with your employees.
 More precisely, the many different factors that can inhibit openness and honesty – ranging from retribution to convenience and many points in between – can often prevent people from speaking in an authentic, unfiltered voice.
-Obviously, such behavior can eliminate much, if not all, of the impact of even the most well-organized and comprehensive feedback programs.
+Obviously, such behavior can eliminate much, if not all, of the impact of even the most well-organized and comprehensive anonymous feedback programs.

 In other words, employees must feel like they’re being given the opportunity to freely and openly discuss their true thoughts and opinions.
 When properly instilled, anonymity can allow employers to broach particular topics that might otherwise be difficult to openly discuss, especially when feedback questions concentrate on sexual harassment issues, office politics, or similar hot button issues.